Srinu7358/devops-july-2026/Day5/README.md

 # add a group-membership mapper on each client so the ID token carries "groups"
 # full.path=false makes the claim value "developers" (not "/developers"),
 # which is what --allowed-group=developers expects.
 Keep these paired.
+#
+# NOTE: protocol-mapper config values are PLAIN STRINGS (claim.name=groups),
+# NOT JSON arrays.
+The ["value"] array form is only for COMPONENT config
+# (the LDAP provider and its mappers).
+Using ["value"] here fails with
+# "Cannot parse the JSON [unknown_error]".
+The quoting on the LEFT of =
+# stays, to protect the dots in the key names.
 for CID in $A1 $A2; do
 docker exec keycloak /opt/keycloak/bin/kcadm.sh create \
   "clients/$CID/protocol-mappers/models" -r tektutor \